 This burger was so delicious that if I could eat more than one, I definitely would.

-As a vegan or plant-based eater, this restaurant offers all the things you want.
+As a vegan, plant-based, or vegetarian eater, this restaurant offers all the things you want.
 Avocado toast, Corn Chowder, Three-Bean Chili, and so much more!

 A selection of homemade spreads to-go that include Tahini Veggie Hummus, Garlic Herb Pate, Vegan Sour Cream, Vegan Nut Butter, and beyond.
 They create each dish using 100% organic, vibrant food, gluten-free and everything is fresh.